 It will be the first imperative of the newly formed NASA team: there are huge quantities, even well defined ones, with testimonies from senior Navy and Air Force officers.

-"The NASA team will identify how data collected from governmental civil, commercial and other sources can be analyzed to shed light on UAPs," the statement read.
-"He will therefore recommend a roadmap for analyzing this data.
-Data is the language of scientists and makes the unexplainable," added Zurbuchen.
+“The NASA team will identify how data collected from civilian, commercial, and other government agencies can be analyzed to shed light on UAPs,” the statement reads.
+“It will then recommend a roadmap for analyzing this data.
+Data is the language of scientists and makes the inexplicable explainable,” Zurbuchen added.

 In a nutshell: first we decide how to investigate, then we investigate.

-I can't wait to hear their results, which are scheduled for April 2023.
+I look forward to their results, expected in April 2023.
 It's getting better than a Netflix series.